Olando07/vite-project/README.md

 1. Build the Docker Image
-  Run the following command in the root of the project (where the Dockerfile is located): docker build -t mcdonald-orlando-site .
+  Run the following command in the root of the project (where the Dockerfile is located): docker build -t mcdonald-olando-site .

 2. Run the Container
-  Start the container and map port 7775: docker run -p 7775:7775 mcdonald-orlando-site
+  Start the container and map port 7775: docker run -p 7775:7775 mcdonald-olando-site

 3. Access the Application
   Open your browser and visit: